 Rustic charmer The Wheatsheaf Inn hotel in the Cotswolds brings the trad British coaching inn bang up to date, with stylish design, and tasty regional food and beer.
 Once weary wayfarers called in at this 17th-century bolthole to refuel and recuperate.
 Now you can do the same, provided Kate Moss' posse hasn't got there first.

 11am.
 Earliest check-in, 3pm.
 Both are flexible subject to availability.

-Rates include a Continental breakfast.
-A full English breakfast costs an additional £11; à la carte hot dishes start at £4.
+Rates usually include a Continental breakfast with à la carte hot dishes (not included for room-only bookings).

 The Wheatsheaf Inn would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
 Guests at Cotswolds-fan Kate Moss' nuptials bedded down here, and it would also be stylish for a stag or hen do.
 If you're planning a smaller special evening, ask the hotel to have a bottle of champagne waiting in your room.